Execution Modes

 How Architectures Are Evaluated

 The Studio evaluates filed system architectures through a defined set of execution modes that govern how work is structured, exercised, reviewed, and assessed.
-These execution modes describe internal evaluation mechanisms only and do not represent development stages, collaboration pathways, or commercialization activity.
+These execution modes define how architected systems are structured, exercised, evaluated, and governed within the Studio environment.

 Architectural System Design